zhanglizhe/druid/docs/content/configuration/coordinator.md

 # Lookups Dynamic Config (EXPERIMENTAL)
-Thse configuration options control the behavior of the Lookup dynamic configuration described in the [lookups page](../querying/lookups.html)
+These configuration options control the behavior of the Lookup dynamic configuration described in the [lookups page](../querying/lookups.html)

 |Property|Description|Default|
 |--------|-----------|-------|